21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Here are some specific lung-cancer-fighting foods that may naturally lower your risk:

-There's a reason the saying is: An apple a day, may just keep the doctor away.
+There's a reason the saying is: An apple a day, keeps the doctor away.
 Apples, along with pears, contain the phytochemical phloretin, which may play a role fighting cancer and complementing chemotherapy drugs.
 In one lab study, phloretin effectively induced apoptosis (programmed cell death) in lung cancer cells, while another study found that it enhanced the anti-cancer effect of the commonly used chemotherapy drug cisplatin.
 Apples also pack a dose of fiber and another phytochemical called quercetin, which appears to have a role in inhibiting the growth of several cancers.

 These super-healthy nuts are a good source of vitamin E, which a large, population-based study found to be an important addition to the diet.
-Specifically, women who were exposed to smoke at work were 47 percent less likely to get lung cancer if they also ate a diet high in vitamin E (supplements of this vitamin, on the other hand, should be avoided as they can increase lung cancer risk).
+Specifically, women who were exposed to smoke at work were significantly less likely to develop lung cancer if they also ate a diet high in vitamin E (supplements of this vitamin, on the other hand, should be avoided as they can increase lung cancer risk).
 In addition to pistachios, good sources of vitamin E include sunflower seeds, almonds, and wheat germ.
 Pistachios also contain lutein and zeaxanthin, two carotenoids associated with a reduced risk of lung cancer.

 Like broccoli and Brussels sprouts, arugula is a cruciferous veggie, all of which contain the potent cancer-fighting compound sulforaphane.
 Eating these vegetables has been strongly associated with a reduced risk of several cancers, particularly lung and colon cancer.
 Sulforaphane appears to work, in part, by inhibiting the enzyme histone deacetylase, which is known to be involved in the growth and spread of cancer cells.
 Additionally, arugula is a leafy green, delivering a range of nutrients that may fight cancer, including fiber, folate, carotenoids, and flavonoids.